SpotemGottem

-Nehemiah Lamar Harden (born October 19, 2001), known professionally as SpotemGottem, is an American rapper from Jacksonville, Florida.
+Nehemiah Lamari Harden (born October 19, 2001), known professionally as SpotemGottem, is an American rapper from Jacksonville, Florida.
 He is best known for his 2020 single "Beat Box", which peaked at number 12 on the Billboard Hot 100 and led him to sign with Geffen Records, Interscope Records and Rebel Music.
 The labels released his third and fourth mixtapes, Most Wanted and Back From the Dead (both 2021); the former of which entered the Billboard 200.

 SpotemGottem is also known for his association with Memphis-based rapper Pooh Shiesty.

 Legal issues

 In June 2017, Harden was arrested and charged with grand theft auto and carrying a concealed weapon in Duval County, Florida.

 On July 15, 2021, he was arrested for aiming a handgun with a laser sight at a Miami Marriott hotel garage attendant and charged with aggravated assault with a firearm, firearm possession as a convicted felon, and accessory after the fact.

 On September 17, 2021, Harden was shot in the hip in a drive-by shooting while driving his car on the I-95 freeway in Miami.

 On June 26, 2022, Harden was arrested for fleeing from the police and reckless operation of a boat.
 The incident happened when Harden was driving a wave runner in a restricted area.
 When approached by an officer, Harden weaved through parked boats and swimmers to elude the officer.

 On June 20, 2023, Harden was arrested in North Miami Beach after fleeing a traffic stop.
 During the pursuit, Harden's Corvette collided with another vehicle, and he was found in possession of a Glock 23 modified to full auto operation with a Glock switch, and 19 rounds of ammunition.
 Harden has been charged with fleeing and eluding police, possession of a firearm, and burglary.